 Since antioxidants are a big part of our efforts to support Oli having more healthy golden years with the family, his berry love is something we happily indulge in moderation.
 Blackberries are a powerhouse of free radical fighting antioxidants along with vitamins, minerals, and fibre.
 Blackberries are also a vibrant dark purple-red inside their inky drupelets, and the messy stains on my berry picking fingers inspired me to use that natural colouring to create these Valentine treats.
 Beetroot is usually my pink go-to for tinting homemade dog treats, but Oli was very pleased to see blackberries on the menu.
 And with the irresistible tang of cream cheese?
 Drool!
 They’re much darker than a pink and not quite a purple, but who cares about colour when the Valentine’s are this doggone delicious?

 Cream Cheese as a Dog Treat Ingredient

 If your pup has lactose sensitivities or intolerances, give this recipe a pass.
 Sniff around our homemade dog treat recipe collection for other ideas instead.
 Heart set on baking these treats?
-Try peanut butter instead, although you may need to tweak your flour quantity a little.
+Try using peanut butter instead, although you may need to tweak your flour quantity a little.
 Take extra care with the incremental mixing.
-They won’t be “cheesecake” treats, but they will be delish.
+They won’t be “cheesecake” treats or the same pinky colour, but they will be delish.